mm6/ethereum-lab3/README.md

 [Encrypt may be found here](https://www.myetherwallet.com/wallet/create)

 Using Google Chrome, select Install Enkrypt Browser Extension.

+### Notes on using the wallet:

 You will need to keep a copy of the word list so that you can regenerate your private keys.

+We only want one Enkrypt wallet installed on our computer.
+If you have installed more than one wallet, delete them both and install only one.
+The system becomes unstable with more than one wallet.

+If you restart Ganache, you may need to delete and re-install the wallet.
+Best to start with a fresh wallet and a fresh copy of Ganache.

 On Ganache, select the icon on the top right and just to the right of SWITCH.
 Choose Server and set HOSTNAME to All Interfaces.
 Select restart.

-These are my notes when installing Enkrypt on Chrome and connecting to Ganache:
+These are my notes when running Enkrypt on Chrome to connect to Ganache:

 a.
 Choose Manage Networks at the bottom left of the wallet.